WORKSHOP PLACEMENT PROCESS

 Frequently Asked Questions

-• You’re not required to do so, but we strongly encourage you to submit a portfolio in each genre that you are submitting for.
+- You do not need to submit multiple portfolios, but we strongly encourage you to include work from each genre that you are submitting for in your portfolio.

-• For Autumn 2024 workshops, you’ll receive an email in mid-March letting you know if you’ve been placed into a workshop, and if so, which one you’ve been placed into.
+- For Spring 2025 workshops, you’ll receive an email in mid- to late October letting you know if you’ve been placed into a workshop, and if so, which one you’ve been placed into.